bookofproofs/bookofproofs.github.io/_sources/history/18th-century/bessel.md

 * Bessel also worked out a method of mathematical analysis involving what is now known as the Bessel function.
 * Bessel functions appear as coefficients in the series expansion of the indirect perturbation of a planet, that is the motion caused by the motion of the Sun caused by the perturbing body.
 * In 1824 he developed Bessel functions more fully in a study of planetary perturbations and published a treatise on them in Berlin.
-* In fact it was probably Lagrange's work on elliptical orbits that first suggested to Bessel to work on the Bessel functions.
+* It was probably Lagrange's work on elliptical orbits that first suggested to Bessel to work on the Bessel functions.
 * Bessel also had a very significant impact on university teaching despite the fact that he never had a university education.

 Born 22 July 1784, Minden, Westphalia (now Germany).
 Died 17 March 1846, Königsberg, Prussia (now Kaliningrad, Russia).